makersacademy/airport_challenge/README.md

 I plan to do my best to make very little baby steps while working on this project.
-I plan to follow the steps, we used to complete challenges during the week.
+I plan to follow the steps we used to complete challenges during the week.
 I will write very detailed explanation of what I do, mainly for myself.
 When I feel more comfartable, explanation probably will become less detailed.

 Started to work on the first piece of the user story.